By Latitude · April 9, 2026

 Not a traditional ML model monitoring platform — if you monitor traditional models alongside LLMs, Arize is more unified

-Best for: Teams building LLM applications who need systematic failure mode management, auto-generated evals, and accessible pricing.
+Best for: Teams building LLM applications who need systematic failure mode management, a closed loop from issue to opened PR, and accessible pricing.

 2. Langfuse — Best Open-Source Phoenix Alternative